ISISComputingGroup/ibex_developers_manual/Java-10-migration-notes.md

 This is another class which is no longer available by default - the solution is the same as above, list it as an explicit dependency.
 I have not seen classloader conflicts with this class, but that's not to say they couldn't possibly occur.

+### org.apache.batik

+This is not part of the new module system, but newer versions of eclipse that are required to run java 10 bundle a dependency on org.apache.batik at version `1.10`.
+CS-Studio has a dependency on version `1.7`, and by default the build will choose the bigger version number, which causes IBEX to be unable to launch as it can't find the version CS-Studio wants at runtime.
+The solution is to pin the version of these plugins in the `feature.xml` to 1.7.
+This problem may go away if we update CS-Studio versions.

 # ECJ configuration

 There was a bug in older versions of the `tycho-compiler-plugin` which prevented dependencies from overriding modules even if those modules were not visible.
 This bug has since been fixed.
 To tell the build to use a newer version of the compiler, add the following to the `pom.xml` in `client.tycho.parent` (you may need to bump version numbers - check maven central for the latest versions):